Holding Ben Carson's Think Big, which I re-read recently.

-Divided into two parts, Ben Carson's "Think Big" is part memoir, part self-help.
-In the first part, Ben Carson talked about the people who contributed to his success.
-Among them was his mother who encouraged him to give his best in everything he did.
+Part memoir, part self-help, Ben Carson's "Think Big" is divided into two parts.
+In the first part, Carson talks about the people who played a part in his success, like his mother who encouraged him to give his best in everything he did.

-As for talents, Ben Carson said that if we recognize our talents, use them appropriately and choose a field that uses the talents, we will rise to the top of our field.
-Achieving success can be that simple.
+Carson says if we recognize our talents and choose a field that uses them, we will rise to the top of our field.
+We should however not forget the other keys to success he discusses, like honesty and being nice to people.

-"Think Big" is a delightful book.
-It has encouraged me to keep developing my talents and seek insights from successful people.
-I recommend it to youngsters who want to overcome their past and lead a life of excellence and integrity.
+I've found it impossible to read "Think Big" without feeling inspired, so I highly recommend it to all young people who wish to overcome their past and lead a life of excellence and integrity.

-Take for instance Plato's Republic which they loathed.
-Jefferson, in a letter that speaks much of his independence of thought, wrote to Adams, "I laid it down often to ask myself how it could have been that the whole world should have consented to give reputation to such nonsense as this."
+On Plato's Republic, for instance, Jefferson wrote to Adams, "I laid it down often to ask myself how it could have been that the whole world should have consented to give reputation to such nonsense as this."

-Jefferson agreed and later thanked Adams for their intellectual exchange, saying, "But why am I dosing you with these ante-diluvian topics?
-Because I'm glad to have someone whom they are familiar with and who will not receive them as if dropped from the Moon."
+Jefferson later thanked Adams for their intellectual exchange, saying, "But why am I dosing you with these ante-diluvian topics?
+Because I'm glad to have someone ... who will not receive them as if dropped from the Moon."

-Then five years before their deaths, the 86-year-old Adams wrote to Jefferson, "Must we, before we take our departure from this grand and beautiful world, surrender all our pleasing hopes of the progress of society?
-Of improvement of the intellectual and moral condition of the world?
-Of the reformation of mankind?"
+Then five years before their deaths, the 86-year-old Adams wrote to the 79-year-old Jefferson, "Must we, before we take our departure from this grand and beautiful world, surrender all our pleasing hopes of the progress of society?"

-A passion for learning, capacity for independent thought and friendship rooted in deep respect and admiration for each other - again, these are the traits that Levin said were evident in the inspiring Adams-Jefferson correspondence.
+A passion for learning, capacity for independent thought, and a friendship rooted in deep respect and admiration for each another - again, these are the traits Levin highlighted in his speech.
 Excellent traits worthy of emulation.

 ---------------------------------------------------------------------